 The Board believes that orderly succession and renewal are achieved as a result of careful planning, where the appropriate composition of the Board is continually under review.
 In this regard, the Board has put in place a formal process for the renewal of the Board and the selection of new directors so that the experience of longer serving directors can be drawn upon while tapping into the new external perspectives and insights which more recent appointees bring to the Board's deliberation.

-The NC leads the process and makes recommendations to the Board as follows:
+The NC leads the process and makes recommendations to the Board on the appointment of new directors and re-nomination of directors.